zmalone/chef-web-docs/source/automate/deploy-cookbook/create-the-project/_deployment-process.md

 Throughout this and the previous tutorial, you saw how push jobs enable you to submit tasks, such as running `chef-client`, to your nodes.

-Now that your `awesome_customers_delivery` cookbook is part of a Chef Automate pipeline, the `delivery-truck` cookbook can now run these push jobs for you automatically when your cookbook changes.
+Now that your `awesome_customers_delivery` cookbook is part of a Chef Automate pipeline, the `delivery-truck` cookbook can run these push jobs for you automatically when your cookbook changes.

 To give you a sense of how `delivery-truck` does this, here's the deploy recipe that `delivery-truck` defines. ([source](https://github.com/chef-cookbooks/delivery-truck/blob/master/recipes/deploy.rb))